meetnearme/api/EMBED_WIDGET_ISSUES.md

 - Embed script calls `Alpine.start()` but Alpine is already initialized on the host page
 - This can cause conflicts with stores and event handlers

-**Solution Needed:**

-- Check if Alpine is already initialized before calling `start()`
-- Only initialize Alpine stores/functions if not already present
-- Use `Alpine.plugin()` for plugins instead of re-initializing

 ---